arent-ninhnguyen/plant-care-assistant/README.md

 # Plant Care Assistant

 A full-stack web application to help users track and manage their plants' care needs.
 The application allows users to store information about their plants, set watering and care reminders, and track plant growth over time.
+It features AI-powered image recognition to verify plant images during upload and provides detailed plant/flower health status checks using Google Gemini.

 ## Features